Gooseheaded/WireGuardian/readme.md

 $ python3 ./wireguardian.py init
 ```

-That should generate the `wireguardian.conf` and `wireguardian.ini` files for you.
-Your wireguard config file is `wireguardian.ini`.
+That should generate the `wireguardian.conf` (your wireguard conf gile) and `wireguardian.ini` (wiureguardian metadata file) files for you.

 Now, you activate the flask webserver:
 ```